-This remark motivates the need of developing a stratification theory for finitely-determined map germs.
-This approach must take in account the geometry of the unipotent variety.
-Let us remember that unipotent actions (or their infinitesimal version given by nilpotent actions) play a fundamental role [Bru86].
-To understand how it does works, it is convenient to remember some basic features of ventually degenerate linear maps, before extending them to "deformations" given by local diffeomorphisms or analytical transformations for each regular phase of motion.
+Monodromy groups have been used for Milnor's fibration in regard to function germs (hypersurfaces) in the chapter 3 of the module A{43} and for more general map germs (local complete interesections or lci) in the chapter 4 of the module A{44} ; in both cases, one has strong relatons between different kinds of invariants.
+Unfortunately, most singularities are not lci; thus, it is necessary to develop a more general approach taking in account the reduction of map germs to jets spaces.
+In this framework, unipotent actions (or their infinitesimal version given by nilpotent actions) play a fundamental role [Bru86].
+To understand how it does works, it is convenient to remember some basic features of Linear Algebra before extending them to "deformations" given by local diffeomorphisms or analytical transformations.